Global Modified BitumenMarket Size, Share, Value, and Competitive Landscape 2024

 Summary

-Modified Bitumen Market in Germany – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+Modified Bitumen Market in Southeast Asia- Manufacturing and Consumption, Outlook and Forecast 2020-2026

 Modified Bitumen has high elasticity and thermal stability.
 An asphalt concrete surface based on Modified Bitumen is highly resistant to the formation of ruts, withstands high traffic loads, and is crack-resistant at low temperatures.
 There are three main components in Modified Bitumen production.
 Firstly, conventional asphalt is used as a base.
 Secondly, there is a plasticizer which gives the bitumen plasticity and improves dilution of the polymer.
 And the third component is the polymer itself.
 The process used to produce Modified Bitumen involves mixing these three components using a specific production process.

-Note: This report contains market size and forecasts of Modified Bitumen in Southeast Asia, including the following market information: This report also analyses and evaluates the COVID-19 impact on Modified Bitumen production and consumption in Southeast Asia